-SDG&E believes that this proposed change to its Standard Base TOU Periods, which makes the current March/April TOU periods the year-round standard, is more easily understood than potential other changes to TOU periods, such as changes to the on-peak period.
+SDG&E believes that this proposed change to its Standard Base TOU Periods, which makes the current March/April TOU periods the year-round thestandard, is more easily understood than potential other changes to TOU periods, such as changes to the on-peak period.
 The inclusion of additional super off-peak hours during the day, when residential customers may be at home, or many non-residential customers have business hours, is likely a benefit to those customers.
-Customers, especially residential customers working from home, will be able to shift their electricity consumption to mid-day when solar generation is plentiful, thereby helping to reduce emissions.
+Customers, especially residential customers working from home, will be able to shift their electricity consumption to mid-day when solar generation is plentiful, therefore thereby helping to reduce emissions.

-SDG&E is proposing no legacy period for customers on current standard TOU periods.17 While the Commission granted legacy periods for certain BTM solar customers on SDG&E's previous base TOU periods (pre-2017 TOU periods), the change experienced by those customers was significantly more drastic (the on-peak period moved from 11 AM - 6 PM to 4 PM - 9 PM).
+SDG&E is proposing no legacy period for customers on current standard TOU periods.24 While the Commission granted legacy periods for certain BTM solar customers on SDG&E's previous base TOU periods (pre-2017 TOU periods), the change experienced by those customers was significantly more drastic (the on-peak period moving moved from 11 AM - 6 PM to 4 PM - 9 PM).25 Here, the proposed change to TOU periods does not include a change in the on-peak period, only the addition of four super off-peak period hours during-on weekdays from May - February-weekdays.
+Requiring a legacy TOU grace period for SDG&E's currently effective TOU periods, which could benefit current BTM solar customer by allowing them to stay on today's current effective TOU periods for a period of time after implementing the new TOU periods, would require SDG&E to have implement-two versions of legacy TOU periods implemented for customers and bill customers on three different sets of TOU periods, and which would serve to increase customer confusion, ME&O, and billing costs.

-17 Non-residential solar customers with legacy TOU periods are able to stay on their legacy TOU periods 10 years after interconnection (through December 31, 2027).
+24 Non-residential solar customers with legacy TOU periods are able to stay on their legacy TOU periods 10 years after interconnection (through December 31, 2027).
 See D.17-01-006, as modified by D.17-10-018, and D.17-08-030.